viktorbrech/dw_reconstruct/README.md

-# Battle Simulation Project
+# Hex Grid Movement in Groups

-This project demonstrates the use of SQLAlchemy (SQLite) with Python to model a simple game scenario.
-The project models a battlefield on a 2D grid and simulates fighters belonging to different regiments.
+This project demonstrates the use of SQLAlchemy (SQLite) with Python to model collections of game pieces that move jointly across a 2D hex grid.

 ## Requirements